 Cerebral perfusion pressure = Mean arterial pressure - Intracranial pressure

-Cerebral perfusion pressure in simpler terms is the pressure of blood flowing to the brain and is the driving force for delivery of oxygen necessary for neuronal functioning.
+Cerebral perfusion pressure in simpler terms is the pressure of blood flowing to the brain and is the driving force for the delivery of oxygen necessary for neuronal functioning.
 Normally, this is a constant value of 50 to 100 mm Hg due to autoregulation.
 The impact that cerebral perfusion pressure holds is in the concept that blood flow will occur from an area of higher concentration to an area of lower concentration.
 When ICP becomes elevated, cerebral perfusion pressures decrease, and the net driving force of blood flow to the brain becomes decreased.
 The physiologic autoregulatory response to a decrease in cerebral perfusion pressure is to increase mean arterial pressures systemically and to vasodilate cerebral blood vessels.
 This results in increased cerebral blood volume that further increases ICP.
 Paradoxically, this further reduces cerebral perfusion pressure producing a feedback cycle that results in the total reduction of cerebral flow and perfusion.
 The result of this feedback loop is cerebral ischemia and brain infarction with neuronal death.
 In cases where intracranial hypertension is the result of hemorrhage, increased blood pressure will worsen intracranial bleeding, thus worsening intracranial hypertension.

 Symptoms of elevated intracranial hypertension are primarily derived from neurological irritation, compression, or displacement and papilledema.
 Non-specific headaches are recorded in almost all cases and are likely mediated via the pain fibers of the trigeminal nerve in the dura and blood vessels of the brain.
 Pain is generally diffuse and worse in the mornings with exacerbation by the Valsalva maneuver.
 Nausea and vomiting are common presentations of elevated ICP.
 Patients can present with double vision most frequently with horizontal diplopia associated with CN VI palsy from compression.
 Transient visual abnormalities occur frequently, often described as a gradual dimming of vision in one or both of the eyes.
 Visual abnormalities worsen with changes in posture.
 Peripheral visual loss may be reported and most commonly begins in the nasal inferior quadrant with subsequent loss of the central visual field.
 Alterations in visual acuity with blurring or distortion may occur.
 Variable degrees of loss of color distinction may occur.
 In more severe or chronic cases, a sudden visual loss can occur due to intraocular hemorrhage.
-Tinnitus with a pulsing rhythm exacerbated by supine or bending positions and Valsalva maneuver can occur.
+Tinnitus with a pulsing rhythm exacerbated by supine or bending positions and Valsalva maneuvers can occur.
 Radicular pain, numbness, or paresthesias are possible and most commonly associated with localized compression or possible herniation of the brain.
 Neurological findings are indications of severe disease.
-The anatomical locations where herniation is most likely to occur include the subfalcine, central transtentorial, uncal transtentorial, cerebellar tonsillar/foramen magnum, and transcalvarial lobes.
+The anatomical locations where herniation is most likely to occur include the subfalcine, central transtentorial, uncal transtentorial, cerebellar tonsillar/foramen magnum, and transcalvarial routes.
 These types of changes may lead to decreased consciousness or responsiveness.
 Focal neurological constellations depend on which region of the brain has herniated.
 Often this results in a stupor state or more severely with coma due to the local effect of mass lesions or pressure on the reticular formations of the midbrain.
 It may further lead to respiratory compromise.

 Physical exam findings can vary widely depending on etiology.
 A change in mental status or comatose patient should prompt urgent evaluation.
 A complete neurological assessment is essential whenever intracranial hypertension is suspected.
 Cranial nerve assessment is particularly important for identifying lesions.
 Cranial nerve VI palsy is most common.
 Blunting of the pupillary reflex with fixed dilation of one pupil is also highly associated with herniation syndromes.
 Spontaneous periorbital bruising may be present as well.
 A classic triad of bradycardia, respiratory depression, and hypertension is known as Cushing's triad and is highly indicative of intracranial hypertension.
 Fundoscopic examination looking for retinal hemorrhages or papilledema is essential.
 Alterations in respiratory drive and effort may occur leading to failure of respiration and oxygenation.

 Complete blood count (CBC) and complete metabolic panel (CMP) are usually checked in all patients with suspected intracranial hypertension to evaluate for infection, anemia, and electrolyte abnormalities.
-Initial evaluation should include a head CT scan.
+The initial evaluation should include a head CT scan.
 CT scan findings of cerebral edema such as compressed basal cisterns and midline shift are predictive of elevated ICP.
 However, the absence of these findings does not rule out intracranial hypertension.
 A head MRI is more accurate than head CT in evaluating elevated ICP and to looking for potential etiology.
 Bedside ultrasonography also can be used to measure the diameter of the optic nerve sheath to determine intracranial hypertension.
 However, this study is limited by operator skill and not frequently used.
 A lumbar puncture may sometimes be needed for diagnosis.
 However, it should be delayed until neuroimaging, especially in those with suspicion of impending herniation.
 When LP is performed, in addition to measuring opening pressures, CSF should also be tested for infection and other potential etiology.
 Invasive measurement of ICP is definitive for diagnosis and improves the physician’s ability to maintain adequate cerebral perfusion pressure (CPP).
 There are 4 main anatomical sites used for clinical measurement of intracranial pressure: intraventricular, intraparenchymal, subarachnoid, and epidural.
 Ventriculostomy catheter is preferred device for ICP monitoring and can be used even for therapeutic CSF drainage to lower ICP.
 When ventricles cannot be cannulated, intraparenchymal devices using microsensor and fibreoptic transducer may be used.
 Subdural and epidural monitors are not as accurate as ventriculostomy and parenchymal monitors.